acrilique/AutoMarker/README.md

 ## Troubleshooting

 If you encounter any issues while using AutoMarker, ensure that Adobe Premiere Pro is installed and running.
-If the problem persists, please get in touch for further assistance.
+If the problem persists, please open an issue and I'll try to check it as soon as I'm free.

 ## Contributing

-We welcome contributions to AutoMarker.
+I welcome contributions to AutoMarker.
 If you have a feature request, bug report, or want to improve the documentation, please submit an issue or pull request on our GitHub repository.

 ## License

-AutoMarker is licensed under the MIT License.
-For more information, please refer to the LICENSE file in the repository.
+AutoMarker is licensed under the GNU General Public License 3.0.
+Check the LICENSE.md file for specific information about licensing.

 ## Contact